piotrekg35/TeoriaGrafow2021PG/README.md

+# Introduction
+### The Ford–Fulkerson algorithm (FFA) is a greedy algorithm that computes the maximum flow in a flow network.
 # About graph.txt file
 ### File represents a graph
 ### Graph's vertexes are named after capital letters, starting from A, then B, etc.